 - The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), as amended (42 United States Code [U.S.C.] § 5121 et seq.) describes the programs and processes by which the Federal Government provides disaster and emergency assistance to state and local governments, tribal nations, eligible private nonprofit organizations, and individuals affected by a declared major disaster or emergency.
-The Stafford Act covers all-hazards, including natural disasters and terrorist events. - National Response Framework (NRF), January 2008, is a guide to how the nation conducts an all-hazards response.
-It describes specific authorities and best practices for managing incidents that range from the serious but purely local, to large-scale terrorist attacks or catastrophic natural disasters. - National Incident Management System (NIMS), March 2004, provides the template for incident management regardless of size, scope, or cause of the event.
-It is a consistent doctrinal framework for incident management at all jurisdictional levels.
-It includes a core set of concepts, principles, terminology, and technologies covering the incident command system; multiagency coordination systems; unified command; training; identification and management of resources (including systems for classifying types of resources); qualifications and certification; and the collection, tracking, and reporting of incident information and incident resources.
+The Stafford Act covers all-hazards, including natural disasters and terrorist events. - National Response Framework (NRF), May 2013, is a guide to how the Nation responds to all types of disasters and emergencies.
+It is built on scalable, flexible, and adaptable concepts identified in the National Incident Management System (NIMS) to align key roles and responsibilities across the Nation.
+The NRF describes specific authorities and best practices for managing incidents that range from the serious but purely local to large-scale terrorist attacks or catastrophic natural disasters. - National Incident Management System (NIMS), December 2008, provides a systematic, proactive approach to guide departments and agencies at all levels of government, nongovernmental organizations, and the private sector to work seamlessly to prevent, protect against, respond to, recover from, and mitigate the effects of incidents, regardless of cause, size, location, or complexity, in order to reduce the loss of life and property and harm to the environment.
+NIMS works hand in hand with the